SS Ocean Queen (1857): Queen of the Pacific

 Launched in April 1857, Queen of the Pacific had been ordered by the Morgan & Garrison Partnership.
-This was a company set up as part of the scheme of Charles Morgan and Charles Garrison to replace the Accessory Transit Company of Cornelius Vanderbilt as the dominant company serving the lucrative New York - San Francisco trade route during the period of the California Gold Rush.
+This was a company set up as part of the scheme of Charles Morgan and Charles Garrison to replace the Accessory Transit Company of Cornelius Vanderbilt as the dominant company serving the lucrative New York – San Francisco trade route during the period of the California Gold Rush.
 Morgan and Garrison were trustees of Vanderbilt's company.
 The Partnership had been set up in connection with the armed takeover of Nicaragua by the American adventurer William Walker, with the help of some 100 other United States citizens.
 Declaring himself President of the Republic, Walker then cancelled the charter of Vanderbilt's Transit Company to transport passengers across the Isthmus of Panama and seized its property, transferring it to Morgan & Garrison.

 Vanderbilt was enraged by this betrayal by his own trustees.
 In a famous letter he sent the rival company, he swore to crush the enterprise, rather than waste time in legal action.
 He successfully lobbied the U.S. government to withhold recognition of Walker's puppet state.
 Walker was soon defeated by Central American forces and Morgan & Grant came to an end.

 Ocean Queen

 By that time, the waning of the Gold Rush meant decreased demand for transit to California.
 The ship was sold to Cornelius Vanderbilt's European Line in 1859, altered, and renamed.
-On 17 May 1859, she commenced her first New York - Southampton - Le Havre voyage.
+On 17 May 1859, she commenced her first New York – Southampton – Le Havre voyage.
 The fifth—and final—crossing from Le Havre to Southampton and New York started on 23 November 1859.
 In 1861, she was chartered to the United States War Department, for which she sailed until the end of the American Civil War.

 In June 1864, Ocean Queen transported 217 Navy recruits from New York City to Aspinwall, Panama.
 Approximately 30 mutineers tried to seize the command of the ship, but Navy Commander Daniel Ammen, who was in charge of the recruits aboard the ship and Captain Tinklepaugh shot the leaders of the mutiny and regained control of the vessel.

 After the Civil War, she continued sailing between New York and Panama, carrying passengers destined for California, who then had to take a train across the Isthmus and find passage on the Pacific side.
-She commenced her first New York - Bremen - Copenhagen voyage under charter to Ruger Brothers & Associates on 7 April 1869.
-One further voyage was made, leaving from New York to Le Havre, Brouwershaven, Swinemünde, Christiansand, arriving back in New York on 3 March 1870.
+She commenced her first New York – Bremen – Copenhagen voyage under charter to Ruger Brothers & Associates on 7 April 1869.
+One further voyage was made, leaving from New York to Le Havre, Brouwershaven, Swinemünde, Copenhagen, Christiansand, arriving back in New York on 2 May 1870.